Note: This program is suspended, effective July 1, 2016.

 In business, there’s nothing more important than client service.
-Knowing how to provide professional, exceptional service is key to success—whether you’re working in the public or private sector, in retail or real estate, in personal or financial services.
+Knowing how to provide professional, exceptional service is key to success—whether you’re working in the public or private sector, in retail or real estate, or in personal or financial services.

 Saskatchewan Polytechnic's Service Excellence program is designed especially for working professionals.
 Our nationally recognized curriculum is one of the few accredited programs in Canada to focus on service excellence.

-Service Excellence is a five-course applied certificate program offered on a part-time basis through Continuing Education.
+Service Excellence is a five-course applied certificate program offered on a part time basis through Continuing Education.
 Choose to complete one or all of the courses.
 The combination of distance and online courses makes it easy to fit into your schedule.

 Saskatchewan Polytechnic is a Canadian leader in the development of service excellence education.
 This thought-provoking, practical program will take your professional skills to the next level.
 Enjoy the career benefits of developing knowledge, skills and attitudes based on best practices.
 You will learn how to: